• Home

 Jump to Recipe

-While it's usually associated with Mississippi, the Mud Pie is popular all over the US, and many cooks have a favorite version.
-This is mine.
-Technically it's more of a frozen layered dessert than a pie so I call it Frozen Chocolate Mud Pie Dessert.
-It has an Oreo crust, a layer of coffee ice cream, an easy homemade chocolate sauce, and a topping of whipped cream and peanuts.
+People all over the U.S. love Mud Pie, though most associate it with Mississippi.
+Like many classic desserts, every cook seems to have a favorite version.
+This one is mine.
+Technically, it's more of a frozen layered dessert than a traditional pie, which is why I call it Frozen Chocolate Mud Pie Dessert.
+I build it with an Oreo crust, a layer of coffee ice cream, an easy homemade chocolate sauce, and a topping of whipped cream and peanuts.

 Rather than make it in a large pie dish, I make it in either a 9x13 or 8 inch square dish lined with plastic wrap so that I can lift it out and cut it into neat squares.
 I then wrap the squares in pairs and put them in freezer bags, so we'll have ready-to-go pieces of ice cream cake!